adri188/Election_Analysis/README.md

     7. Percentage of votes from each county out of the total count
     8. The county with the highest turnout

-Below results are presented along a written summary of the resuls and the methods use to compelte this audit.
+A written summary of the resuls and the methods use to complete this audit are presented below.

  ## Resources

- Data Sources: election_results.csv
+ * Data Sources: election_results.csv
- Software: Python 3.6.1, VS Code 1.66.2
+ * Software: Python 3.6.1, VS Code 1.66.2

  ## Summary